 SURFACE PREPARATION:

-Prior to application, remove from surfaces all dirt, grease, oil, loose materials, rust, or other substances that may affect proper fitting or required fire resistance of the fire stopping material for cast-in-place firestop devices, formwork or metal deck to receive device prior to concrete placement and shall be sound and capable of supporting device.
+Prior to application, remove from surfaces all dirt, grease, oil, loose materials, rust, or other substances that may affect proper fitting or required fire resistance of the firestopping material for cast-in-place firestop devices.
+Formwork or metal deck to receive device prior to concrete placement and shall be sound and capable of supporting the device.
 Prepare surface as recommended by the manufacturer.

 INSTALLATION:

 Install in accordance with approved construction drawings (shop drawings), approved manufacturer's literature, installation instructions, UL Design Number or UL Report, and the following requirements:

-Fire stopping materials shall completely fill the void space regardless of geometric configuration, subject to tolerances established by the manufacturer when intumescent materials are used.
+Firestopping caulks must be installed in a neat and workmanlike manner.
+The finished installation shall have neat edge lines and a smoothed surface without excess masses of rough caulk on the surface of the wall.

-Apply fire stopping materials at penetrations of insulated pipes and ducts, prior to application of the insulation.
-If insulation is already in place, remove it at the penetration prior to application of the fire stopping materials, except where intumescent materials are used and removal is not necessary per manufacturer's instructions.
-Removed insulation shall be replaced with a material having equal thermal insulation characteristics and equal fire stopping characteristics.
+Firestopping materials shall completely fill the void space regardless of geometric configuration, subject to tolerances established by the manufacturer when intumescent materials are used.

-Fire stopping for filling voids in floors, in which the smallest dimension is 101 mm (4 inches) or more, shall support the same load as the floor is designed or shall be protected by a permanent barrier to prevent loading or traffic on the fire stopped area.
+Apply firestopping materials at penetrations of insulated pipes and ducts, prior to application of the insulation.
+If insulation is already in place, remove it at the penetration prior to application of the firestopping materials, except where intumescent materials are used and removal is not necessary per manufacturer's instructions.
+Removed insulation shall be replaced with a material having equal thermal insulation characteristics and equal firestopping characteristics.

-To provide a two-hour enclosure of chases where walls or floors are penetrated by plastic drain, waste, and vent pipes, encase the pipe in an 456 mm (18-inch) steel sleeve that penetrates the chase at a 45 degree downward angle.
-As an alternate, providing intumescent fire stopping systems listed for the plastic piping installation shall be acceptable.
+Firestopping for filling voids in floors, in which the smallest dimension is 101 mm (4 inches) or more, shall support the same load as the floor is designed or shall be protected by a permanent barrier to prevent loading or traffic on the fire stopped area.

 Cable tray penetrations shall be protected by either UL-listed through penetration fire stop devices or through penetration fire stop systems that are re-enterable.
 Where penetrating cables in a cable tray are removed, replaced, or added, restoration shall be accomplished in an approved manner; the allowable number of penetrating items shall not be exceeded; only permitted penetrations shall be installed; and adequate clearances shall be maintained among penetrations, between penetrations, and the sides of the opening.

-Damaged, disrupted, or removed fire stopping shall be replaced with new.
+Damaged, disrupted, or removed firestopping shall be replaced with new.

 Firestopping shall not be applied in conjunction with fire dampers, smoke dampers, or combination fire/smoke dampers unless specifically required by the damper manufacturer installation instructions.